Marineland of Canada: Major amusement-park development

+Keiko

 In 1982, Marineland purchased Keiko, a killer whale, from an aquarium in Hafnarfjörður, Iceland.
 Keiko started performing for the public and developed skin lesions indicative of poor health.
 He was then sold for $350,000 to Reino Aventura (now named Six Flags México), an amusement park in Mexico City, in 1985.
 Keiko was the star of the movie Free Willy in 1993.
 After spending 1996–1998 at Oregon Coast Aquarium, Keiko was returned to a sea pen in Iceland and was released to the ocean in July 2002.
 He swam to Norway, eventually settling in the Taknes fjord in November 2002, where he was not catching fish and had little contact with wild Orcas; until his death, Keiko was fed daily by the Keiko Project group.
 Keiko died of pneumonia in December 2003.